rbeccapotter/VPD_CBS-TRK-Vaccine_Preventable_Disease_Case_Based_Surveillance/docs/vpd_cbs_tracker_design.md

 Pre-configured **dashboards** are included in the package specific to each disease.
 In addition, the following dashboards incorporate data from across diseases:
 1. CBS Alert/Outbreak dashboard: summarizes outbreak alerts (based on pre-configured thresholds for case-based data) across all VPDs included in the package at district level for rapid analysis
-2. CBS-IDSR Comparative Dashboard: when the CBS package is installed with the aggregate surveillance (IDSR) package in DHIS2, this dashbaord enables analysis and data quality/completeness reviews across case-based and aggregate reporting flows for VPDs
+2. CBS-IDSR Comparative Dashboard: when the CBS package is installed with the aggregate surveillance (IDSR) package in DHIS2, this dashboard enables analysis and data quality/completeness reviews across case-based and aggregate reporting flows for VPDs

 ## Program Structure
 All of the programs in the VPD-CBS package have a similar design, however different sections and variables are attached to each disease **_based on the initial diagnosis that is selected during registration_**.
 The program structure is as follows: